Do you have dreams of losing weight, having abs, and looking fit by summer?

 However, a more aggressive approach tends not to be sustainable over the long term.
 Whether your PSMF is self-inflicted or a result of being stranded on a desert island, the body perceives a calorie deficit as starvation, which is a stressor.

-Whenever we are stressing our bodies, we are releasing stress hormones which can interrupt the balance of other hormones.
+Whenever we are stressing our bodies, we release stress hormones which can interrupt the balance of other hormones.
 As a result, we can see weight gain, cravings, binge tendencies, insomnia, and a lot of other side effects that could negatively impact your weight loss efforts.
 Thus, it’s important to determine if you are capable of a PSMF.

 - The intensive phase can last up to six months, although this tends to differ depending on how much weight you have to lose.
 During this period, calories are restricted, aerobic exercise is kept to a minimum and strength training is encouraged.